rrivirr/rriv-cloud/README.md

 ### Deployment order

-1. TODO: Terraform to set up SSO users and provision the environment accounts from the management account: rriv-dev, etc
+*This section is under construction :)*

+1. 00-tf-bootstrap: initial terraform that is applied from within this directory to set up AWS resources that administer the DO resources
+2. TODO: resources in 02-tf need to be moved into the bootstrap directory
-2. Terraform postgres module, keycloak-bootstrap-creds, vault cluster and rriv cluster modules
+2. 01-helm: Vault and rriv k8s clusters setup
-3. Helm resources for the Vault cluster
-4.
+4. 02-tf: Final terraform to inject secrets in where needed

 ### First-time setup
 In order to get set up with k8s, you must first be able to run the terraform.
 The tf maintains the k8s cluster itself and everything around it.
 Helm maintains everything inside the cluster.